 Updates occur behind the scenes, so you can just open the lid and go.
-Google handles all the security, too—and now with better biometric options up front.
-The Internet offers much of what you’ll need, whether it be working within web apps or Chrome plugins.
-But it’s the workarounds and little inconveniences that you may find annoying in the end.
+Google handles all the security, too—now with better biometric options up front, too.
+The internet offers much of what you need, whether that means working within web apps or using Chrome plugins.
+But it’s the workarounds and little inconveniences that you may find annoying.

-There are two more wrinkles.
-For years, there were plain, clamshell Chromebooks and...not much else.
-(Chromeboxes, a niche class of standalone Chrome OS-powered boxes that lack a display, are nearly defunct.)
+Two other points: For years, there were plain, clamshell Chromebooks and...not much else.
+(Chromeboxes, a niche class of standalone Chrome OS-powered cubes that lack a display, are nearly defunct.)
 Now there are Chrome OS-powered convertibles like the HP Chromebook x360 12b (currently $360 on Adorama), as well as Chrome OS-powered tablets like the Lenovo Chromebook Duet (currently $300 at Best Buy).
 In fact, it seems like many Chromebooks are now 360-degree convertibles, available to be flipped around and used as a thick tablet for Android apps.

 Google has also hinted that it will support—gasp!—Windows apps on Chromebooks, by building a version of Parallels into Chrome OS.
 (Parallels can be used to provide remote access to Windows apps.)
 That time has now arrived, though you’ll need a very specific enterprise Chromebook to take advantage of it.